c19witness/uk-covid19-inquiry/2023-07-12_module-1/4_Ms_Alison_Allen.rst

 Now, if we move, please, to page 5 and paragraph 5, we can see that -- thank you.

 "The Exercise also highlighted the need for better engagement with the public and communities and particularly community responsibility for vulnerable people.
-There was a need for clearer advice to the public on the use of antiviral drugs, facemasks and other measures and on the stocking of home supplies."
+There was a need for clearer advice to the public on the use of antiviral drugs, :outline:`facemasks` and other measures and on the stocking of home supplies."

 If we can move to page 11, please, and look at the fifth bullet point.
 Thank you.